NPDB & Discipline

 • Suspension or revocation of clinical privileges

-• Any other actions that affect their professional standing
+• Other reportable actions that affect professional standing

-The EMS Compact and the National EMS Coordinated Database (NEMSCD)
+The United States EMS Compact and the National EMS Coordinated Database (NEMSCD)

 Resources for State EMS Officials

-All disciplinary actions must include a factual narrarative, have one or more Action Code(s) and one or more Basis for Action code(s).
+All disciplinary reports must include: a factual narrative, at least one Action Code, and at least one Basis for Action Code.

 Factual Narrative

-Publicly Available Negative Action or Finding Failure to comply with continuing education or competency requirements, Other unprofessional conduct The state EMS licensing office found that the EMT violated state code section 432(b): Failure to meet continuing education requirements.
-The state code considers this "unprofessional conduct."
+Publicly Available Negative Action or Finding Failure to comply with continuing education; other unprofessional conduct The state EMS office determined the EMT failed to meet continuing education requirements under State Code 432(b).
+The office classified this as unprofessional conduct and issued a public negative finding.

-Voluntary Surrender of License Unable to practice safely by reason of alcohol or other substance abuse, Diversion of controlled substances During the state EMS licensing office's investigated the paramedic for allegedly diverting drugs for personal use, the paramedic agreed to a voluntary surrender of thier license to avoid further investigation.
-They also agreed to surrender the right to reapply for a license for at least 2 years.
+Voluntary Surrender of License Unable to practice safely by reason of substance abuse; diversion of controlled substances During an investigation into alleged diversion for personal use, the paramedic entered into an agreement to voluntarily surrender the license and not reapply for at least two years.

 Suspension of License